Are Hospitals Profiting by Shunning Patients of Color?

-This webinar is free and made possible by The Commonwealth Fund, the National Institute for Health Care Management Foundation, and The California Endowment.
+This webinar is part of a mini-series exploring health equity in health systems in America.
+It is made possible by The Commonwealth Fund, the National Institute for Health Care Management Foundation, and The California Endowment.

 Amol Navathe, M.D., Ph.D. is an associate professor of health policy and medicine at the Perelman School of Medicine at the University of Pennsylvania, and a Commissioner of the Medicare Payment Advisory Commission (MedPAC), a non-partisan agency that advises Congress on Medicare policy.
 He has expertise in policy analysis and design, physician and hospital economic behavior, and application of informatics and predictive analytics to health care.
 Navathe is a leading scholar on payment model design and evaluation, particularly bundled payments.
 He founded a disciplinary academic journal, Health Care: The Journal of Delivery Science and Innovation, serving as its co-editor-in-chief, as well as founding director of the Foundation for Healthcare Innovation.
 His work on health care cost and quality improvement has been published in Science, New England Journal of Medicine, JAMA, Health Affairs, and other leading academic journals.
 He completed his medical training at the Perelman School of Medicine and his post-graduate medical training at the Brigham and Women’s Hospital at Harvard Medical School.
 He obtained his PhD in Health Care Management and Economics from The Wharton School.